jarlostensen/joKDbg/Documentation/creating_a_kernel_debugger_from_scratch-1.md

             print(f"{instr.ip:016X} {bytes_str:30} {disasm}")
 ```

-An example run of the kernel connecting and triggering a breakpoint now produces output like this:
+Finally; here is output from an example run of the kernel connecting and triggering a breakpoint:

 ```
 >connected: